opencadc/opencadc.github.io/storage-inventory/ops/README.md

 - an artifact _URI_ is a unique idenitfier for a file (or object) stored in SI.
 The last path component of a _URI_ is always the _filename_.

 <a id='term-bucket'>**bucket**</a>
-SI can lump units of work (number of files or artifacts) into `buckets` and applications can be configured to work on subsets of these buckets.
+SI can organize units of work (number of files or artifacts) by `buckets` and applications can be configured to work on subsets of these buckets.
 - Buckets are represented by hex strings, e.g. `a74`.
 - When applications refer to buckets on storage, it refers to the location (e.g., an S3 bucket or a directory) in which files are stored.
 This is dependent upon your storage configuration.
 - When applications refer to buckets in the SI database, it refers to the _inventory.Artifact.uriBucket_ column in the database.
 This column is populated with a random hex string on artifact creation.
-- _storage_ buckets and _uri_ buckets are not the same thing, e.g. files in _storage_ bucket `04c` are not necessarily the same as artifacts in _uri_ bucket `04c`.
+- ❗_storage_ buckets and _uri_ buckets are not the same thing, e.g. files in _storage_ bucket `04c` are not necessarily the same as artifacts in _uri_ bucket `04c`.

 <a id='term-collection'>**collection**</a>
 A _collection_ is a set of artifacts/files/observations that form a logical group in your site's operations.
 For example, for a multi-mission data centre like the CADC, collections are often the set of all data from a telescope.
 A collection could also be all artifacts/files that compose a special data release for a single telescope (e.g. 'DR1').